BasicOps/CodingChallenges/Front-End-Engineer/README.md

 * After one second the button fades out over 1 second
 * One second later the input field fades out over 2 seconds
 * One second later the content of the input field fades in where the input field was over 1 second

+## Evaluation ##
+Evaluation of your submission will be based on the following criteria.
+Additionally, reviewers will attempt to assess your familiarity with standard libraries as well as with language idioms.

+Did your application fulfill the basic requirements?
+Did you document the method for setting up and running your application?
+Did you follow the instructions for submission?